General Forensic (412) Undergraduate Courses

 56:160:575,576 Special Topics in Chemistry (Variable) Subject matter varies according to the interest of the instructor and is drawn from areas of current interest.

-Computational (121) Graduate Courses
+Computational Biology (121) Graduate Courses

 56:121:530 Essentials of Computational Science I (3) This course introduces the basics of modern computer programming to beginning graduate students without a background in computer science.
 Topics covered are: control statements; arrays and lists; classes, objects and methods; inheritance; polymorphism; exception handling; file streams and serialization; recursion; searching and sorting.
 Students are required to use an up-to-date integrated development environment (IDE) to complete a number of programming assignments.